 Fransabank is working to minimize the environmental impacts of its physical operations.
 We strive to manage our corporate offices and branches in an efficient and sustainable manner, and we continue to work on improving our operational resource management, including greenhouse gas emissions, paper, water, and waste as per such:

 - Digital banking services have a profound impact on the reduction of paper consumption.
-We had around 35,619 registered users of Fransabank internet banking and 13,550 users in Fransabank mobile banking by end of December 2014
+We had around 46,163 registered users of Fransabank internet and mobile banking, an increase of 30% as compared to the end of December 2014.

 - Recycling initiative within the Bank’s Headquarters and branches is being managed responsibly by its employees.
-We have made considerable progress in reducing paper waste, surpassing the 80 tons of recycled papers reached in 2013, and attaining 137 tons in 2014.
+We have made considerable progress in reducing paper waste, recycling 107.31 tons of recycled papers in 2015.
 This accomplishment is a significant indicator of the changes in our corporate culture which is leaning towards an environment friendly workplace

 - Retrofitting AC system and lightning by moving to VRV technology and LED lights at the headquarters’ offices and branches